jwrijuhou/social-media-app/README.md

-# Social Media App Frontend
+# Social Media App

-Welcome to our Social Media App frontend repository!
+Welcome to our Social Media App repository!
 This project is built using JavaScript, React.js, HTML, and CSS to create a dynamic and engaging user interface for a social media application.

 ## Features
 - **Responsive Design:** Ensuring a seamless user experience across various devices and screen sizes.